Greenfield officer credited with saving woman's life

 WARNING: This video below may be graphic to some viewers.
 Viewer discretion is advised.

 "This woman may very well have died if not for the quick actions of Ptlm.
-Crull," Captain Charles McMichael wrote in a release.
+Crull," Greenfield Police Capt.
+Charles McMichael wrote in a release.

-Fischer was taken to IU Methodist hospital with very serious injuries, according to officials.
+Fischer was taken to IU Health Methodist Hospital with very serious injuries, according to officials.

 The driver of the second vehicle was identified as Arturo Casimiro, 46, of Indianapolis.
-He has been arrested and taken to the Hancock County Jail where charges are pending against him for the following offenses:
+He was arrested and taken to the Hancock County Jail where charges are pending against him for the following offenses:

 - Operating While Intoxicated resulting in Serious Bodily Injury -level 4 Felony